Fabrizio-Caruso/CROSS-LIB/README.md

 All flashing items have positive effects and can grant you some special powers.
 Discover the 10 items.
 If you use the gun against the skull and/or the missiles and rockets, you can unlock some special secret items.

-You can play the game on-line for different targets:
+You can play the game on-line for different systems:

 1. MSX version: https://homebrew.file-hunter.com/index.php?id=crosschase
 2. Commodore 264 series (C16/C116/C+4): http://plus4world.powweb.com/play/cross_chase_32k_v0_9